elsewares/astrogarden/README.md

 Built with Astro

 MDX
 Backlinks
+Typed collections – essays, notes, pattern, talks, and podcasts
 A light sprinkling of React